wareya/gammakit/readme.md

 TODO:
 - ternary operators
 - a destroy() event for instance_kill()
-- associated functions for certain types that operate on variables rather than values
 - various helpful string and array functions
 - a "defer" statement?
-- inheritance? how would it work? func_super()-based?
+- inheritance? how would it work? like func_super()?
 - globalsubdef?
 - global constants?